LazyLyrics/carter-js/README.md

   const reply_voice = response.data.output.voice
 ```

-`carter.say()` sends the fetch request, destructures the useful elements of the response and returns a `CarterResponse` object which looks like this:
+`carter.say()` sends the fetch request, extracts the useful elements of the response and returns a `CarterResponse` object which looks like this:

 ```js
 CarterResponse {